Do you love being near the water?

 You hear it, and likely you have an image in your mind of a large, well-muscled man with a flowing mane of white hair and a beard to match.

-He carries a trident and has a kind of intimidating swagger to him.
+He carries a trident and has a kind of solemnity swagger to him.

-Maybe you’re someone who spends a lot of time near water, loves ocean life, or you’re just a big fan of Greek mythology tattoos.
+Maybe you’re someone who spends a lot of time near water, loves ocean life, or you’re just a big fan of Hellenic tattoos.

 In any case, if you’ve landed here you’re probably considering a Poseidon tattoo.

-So who is this muscle-bound god of the sea?
+So who is this muscle-bound demiurge of the sea?

 Where does he come from, and what does he represent.